cozy/create-cozy-app/README.md

 The script will download some dependencies (may take a while) and ask you a few questions, then creates an application skeleton inside `mycozyapp`.

-That's all!
-You can start hacking:
+That's it!
+You can already tart hacking:

 ```
 cd mycozyapp
 yarn start
 ```

-After the webpack build and the docker environment ready, your app should be available at http://mycozyapp.cozy.tools:8080
+After the webpack build and the docker environment ready, the `mycozyapp` app here will be available at http://mycozyapp.cozy.tools:8080

 ### Options